swapnesh/moment-locale/README.md

 Run the below mentioned command -
 >npm install && bower install & node app.js

-NOTE - IF any how browser not automatically started you can hit the URL as - http://localhost:8000
+NOTE - IF any how browser not automatically started, you can hit the URL http://localhost:8000 in your browser after npm and bower install.